Apra487/Phylotaxis-Flower/README.md

 # A Fibonacci Phyllotaxis Pattern Generator
-I wrote a script that generates a parametric phyllotaxis pattern.
+A script that generates a parametric phyllotaxis pattern.
 This was written using vanilla JS.
 <br>
 <br>
 <br>